Breast Cancer Surgery in Phoenix

-Shawn Stevenson, DO is board-certified by the American Board of Surgery and has extensive experience performing safe and effective breast cancer surgery.
+Shawn Stevenson, DO and Gregory Robertson, MD are board-certified by the American Board of Surgery and have extensive experience performing safe and effective breast cancer surgery.
 If you’re in need of surgery in the Phoenix area, don’t hesitate to schedule an appointment with us.

 Common Types of Breast Cancer Surgery

 Surgery to treat breast cancer ranges from the very complex to simpler approaches that can preserve the breast structure or provide for its reconstruction.
 Surgical procedures include: